highbytesec/vmlab/README.md

 ## architectural requirements

 ### single-host deployment
+- all dependencies outlined below should be installed locally
 - all services should be configured to listen on the loopback ip address
 - your shared network storage mountpoint should just be a directory with some filesystem space available